HBM/node-jet/doc/peer.md

 - `url`: {String} The Jet Daemon Websocket URL, e.g. `ws://localhost:11123`
 - `ip`: {String} The Jet Daemon TCP trivial protocol ip (default: `localhost`)
 - `port`: {String} The Jet Daemon TCP trivial protocol port (default: `11122`)
+- `user`: {String, Optional} The user name used for authentication
+- `password`: {String, Optional} The password used for authentication

 The peer uses either the Websocket protocol or the TCP trivial protocol (default) as transport.
 When specifying the `url` field, the peer uses the Websocket protocol as transport.
 If no `config` is provided, the Peer connects to the local ('localhost') Daemon using the trivial protocol.
 Browsers do only support the Websocket transport and must provided a `config` with `url` field.

+Authentication is optional and is explained separately.

 ```javascript
 var jet = require('node-jet');